 An avid chamber collaborator, Ms. Smither has appeared in concert singing Schoenberg’s Pierrot Lunaire, Britten’s Les Illuminations, Salonen’s Five Images after Sappho, Chin’s Akrostichon Wortspiel, and Higdon’s Love Sweet.
 She is a member of the Houston-based contemporary music ensemble Loop38, and was the co-founder of the new music ensemble Hear&Now at Rice University.
 In May of 2017 her violin-voice duo NORTH/SOUTH (violinist Timothy Steeves) partook in their inaugural tour, performing works by Soper, Lang, Berio, and Kurtag.

-2018 brings performances at the Banff Centre, Melbourne Metropolis Festival, Vancouver’s “Music in the Morning”, a tour of Japan as through Jeunes Ambassadeurs Lyriques, and the inaugural tour of PushBack Collective with bassoonist Ben Roidl-Ward.
+2018 brings performances at the Banff Centre, Melbourne Metropolis Festival, Vancouver’s “Music in the Morning”, a tour of Japan as through Jeunes Ambassadeurs Lyriques, an concert with the Cincinnati Song Initiative, and the inaugural tour of PushBack Collective with bassoonist Ben Roidl-Ward.

 Ms. Smither has spent her summers at the Music Academy of the West, Songfest Mark and Eva Stern Fellowship), and the Franz Schubert Institute (Jean and Aline Chrétien Grant from the Jacqueline Demarais Foundation).
 She has performed recitals at the Prince Edward County Music Festival, the Navasota Musical Club, and at the Arts and Letters Club in Toronto, Ontario.
 She is a graduate of the University of Toronto (BMus 2014) and the Shepherd School of Music at Rice University (MMus 2016); as a graduate of the University of Toronto she received the music faculty’s highest graduating award, the Tecumseh Sherman Rogers Memorial Fellowship.

-Committed to making contemporary music more approachable and accessible, Ms. Smither has given lecture recitals and masterclasses at institutions including the University of Toronto and James Madison University.
+Committed to making contemporary music more approachable and accessible, Ms. Smither has given lecture recitals and masterclasses at institutions including the University of Toronto, Monash University in Melbourne, and James Madison University.
 Additionally, she has given a masterclass on traditional operatic repertoire at the Harvard College Opera Society.